BIGJRA/BIGJRA.github.io/reborn.md

 Back in the Underroot, take the path up from here and cut the wiggly tree.
 Take the nearby stairs to access another section of jungle.
 Go up here to find a hidden *Ether* and **Stantler**.

 Follow the path all the way down and to the right.
 Inside a house here is a lady.
-She will tutor us a pretty good move... but only if you have a Grass-type starter.
-Since Grass type starters kinda suck compared to Fire-type and Water-type starters, here's a bit of compensation.
+She will tutor us a pretty good move... but only if you have a Grass type starter.
+Since Grass type starters kinda suck compared to Fire type and Water type starters, here's a bit of compensation.

-**Rhodochrine Jungle Move Tutor (If you chose a Grass-type Starter)**
+**Rhodochrine Jungle Move Tutor (If you chose a Grass type Starter)**

 |Move       |Price|
 |-----------|-----|